madslundt/cloud-media-scripts/README.md

 # Getting started
 1. Change `config` to match your settings.
-2. Change configuration in each file to point to config.
+2. Change paths in each file to point to config.
 3. Run `sudo sh setup.sh` and follow the instructions*.
 4. Run `./mount.remote` to mount plexdrive and decrypt by using rclone.